Do you struggle with blogging consistently?

 Got it?
 Good.
 Don’t worry that it might be hard work.
 Let’s move on to phase 2.

 Phase 2: The EXECUTE phase

 A good plan violently executed now is better than a perfect plan executed next week. – George S. Patton

-Good job, you now have a great plan in place to stick to your daily blogging habit.
+Good job, you now have a great plan in place to stick to your daily blogging habit for new blog posts.
 Unfortunately, the best plan is useless when it’s not executed.
-That’s why I’ll show you the 3 steps you can repeat each day to make sure you execute your plan.
+That’s why I’ll show you the 3 steps you can repeat each day to make sure you execute your plan in not much time.